Andrew Pierce

 Actionable over raw data

-Present asset state as alerts and insights with drill-downs, not raw sensor feeds.
-Because customers care about exceptions and actions, not dashboards full of noise.
+Present asset state as alerts and insights with drill-downs, not raw sensor feeds — this is because customers cared about exceptions and actions, not dashboards full of noise.

 Atomic design system

-Define tokens, components, and templates covering typography, colours, layout, data-viz elements, and states.
-This ensured consistency across portal and future tools; reducing design/engineering divergence.
+Define tokens, components, and templates covering typography, colours, layout, data-visualisation elements, and states — this was to ensure consistency across portal and future tools and reduce design/engineering divergence.

 Audit and migration plan

-Document discrepancies between existing libraries and production code, and define a phased migration.
-This avoided costly parallel systems and brung engineering back into alignment.
+Document discrepancies between existing libraries and production code, and define a phased migration — this was to avoid costly parallel systems and bring engineering into alignment.

 Mentoring in-house capability

-Mentor a product designer, run critiques, and share feedback rituals.
-This grew Brambles’ internal design maturity and reduced reliance on external consultants.
+Mentor a product designer, run critiques, and share feedback rituals — this was to grow Brambles’ internal design maturity and reduce their reliance on external consultants.

 Cross-role alignment

-Facilitate workshops with product owners, ops, and research to define requirements and prioritise.
-This ensured the portal balanced business imperatives with customer usability.
+Facilitate workshops with product owners, ops, and research to define requirements and prioritise — this was to ensure the portal balanced business imperatives with customer usability.

 Risks and how they were managed